Microsoft/azure-docs.pt-pt/articles/backup/backup-azure-manage-windows-server.md

 * Cópia de segurança
 * Restauro
 * Desativar cópia de segurança
-* eliminar dados de cópia de segurança
+* Eliminar dados de cópia de segurança

 #### <a name="status"></a>Estado